peter-leonov/type-predicate-generator/README.md

 1. No support for generics atm, but the code is designed with them in mind, so also coming soon.

-1. Anonymous object types in unions and arrays are coming soon.
-They require a bit more thinking on how to make it both type safe and readable.
-A good workaround is to extract those into separate types and use references:
-   See here for more: [https://stackoverflow.com/a/55128956/2224875]
+1. Anonymous object types in unions are not supported.

 ```ts
 // instead of